keithamoss/govhack-tools/index.md

 In Python-land there's [Scrapy](http://scrapy.org/) - a neat framework for extracting data from the web with a strong community and easily extensible codebase.
 You can think of Scrapy as being the next level up from libraries like [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) and [lxml](http://lxml.de/) (which excel at parsing HTML and XML) in that it incorporates higher level concepts of scraping like spiders, selectors, and items.

+Likewise, [Scrapekit](http://scrapekit.readthedocs.org/en/latest/) is awesome and includes a range of advanced features such as caching, multi-threading, and logging.

 [This Quora post](http://www.quora.com/What-are-some-good-free-web-scrapers-scraping-techniques) has a good thread with suggestions for scraping frameworks in a variety of languages.